microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 You'll create the Azure resources for the subsequent challenges using [Azure Bicep](https://docs.microsoft.com/azure/azure-resource-manager/bicep/overview) and the [Azure CLI](https://docs.microsoft.com/cli/azure/what-is-azure-cli).

+1. Login to Azure Portal and create a Resource Group.
+Create the Resource Group in an Azure region that can support AKS version 1.26.0 & a VM size of `Standard_B4ms` (such as South Central US or Central US).

 1. If you're using [Azure Cloud Shell](https://shell.azure.com), skip this step and proceed to step 2.
 Open the [terminal window](https://code.visualstudio.com/docs/editor/integrated-terminal) in VS Code and make sure you're logged in to Azure

     ```shell